MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-middleware.md

 ## Intercept and log messages

-The following code sample shows how to intercept messages that are exchanged between user and bot using the concept of **middleware** in the Bot Builder SDK for .NET.
+The following code sample shows how to intercept messages that are exchanged between user and bot using the concept of **middleware** in the Bot Framework SDK for .NET.

 First, create a `DebugActivityLogger` class and define a `LogAsync` method to specify what action is taken for each intercepted message.
 This example just prints some information about each message.